Leverkusen Lose Ground On Bayern With Wolfsburg Stalemate - UrduPoint

 Leverkusen Lose Ground On Bayern With Wolfsburg Stalemate

-Wolfsburg, (APP - UrduPoint / Pakistan Point News - 9th Feb, 2025) Bayer Leverkusen dropped eight points behind league leaders Bayern Munich with a scoreless draw at Wolfsburg on Saturday.
+Wolfsburg, (APP - UrduPoint / Pakistan Point News - 9th Feb, 2025) Bayer Leverkusen dropped eight points behind league leaders Bayern Munich after a scoreless draw at Wolfsburg on Saturday, setting up a potentially season-defining duel between the top two next weekend.

-Bayern's 3-0 win over Werder Bremen on Friday, their seventh straight league win, upped the ante on Xabi Alonso's defending champions, who host the leaders next Saturday.
+Bayern's 3-0 win over Werder Bremen on Friday, their seventh straight league win, increased the pressure on Xabi Alonso's defending champions, who host the leaders next Saturday.

 Alonso named a weakened starting lineup with Florian Wirtz, Patrik Schick and Jeremie Frimpong all left on the bench after playing 120 minutes in Tuesday's extra-time German Cup win over Cologne.

 Without their star trio, Leverkusen lacked fluency.
-Nordi Mukiele had a golden chance to put the visitors in front after 22 minutes, but headed over the bar while unmarked from point-blank range.
+Nordi Mukiele had a golden chance to put Leverkusen in front after 22 minutes, but headed over the bar while unmarked from point-blank range.

 Wirtz and Frimpong came on after 60 minutes but the visitors had few chances despite dominating possession.